 In §1, we adopted the view that the domain of the exhaustivity operator exh, applied to a sentence S in an utterance context c, is the intersection of two sets, viz. the set of propositions that are relevant in c and the set of all propositions that are denoted by formally derivable alternatives of S in c (see the definition in (3)).
-As before, we refer to the set of formally derivable alternatives of S in c with alt $c^{FA}(S)$ , and we cited Katzir 2007 as an example of how this set can be defined.
-Importantly, Katzir assumes that the extension of alt $c^{FA}(S)$ depends in part on the utterance context (as indicated by the subscript c).
+As before, we refer to the set of formally derivable alternatives of S in c with $\operatorname{alt}{c}^{FA}(S)$ , and we cited Katzir 2007 as an example of how this set can be defined.
+Importantly, Katzir assumes that the extension of $\operatorname{alt}{c}^{FA}(S)$ depends in part on the utterance context (as indicated by the subscript c).
 This assumption is motivated by the observation that the context can extend what implicatures are available.
-For an illustration, consider the sequence of sentences in (57), which we borrow from Trinh and Haida 2015 (modeled after an example presented in Matsumoto 1995).
+For an illustration, consider the sequence of sentences in (57), which we borrow from

 This claim relies crucially on the assumption that the underlying notion of entailment (in terms of which settlement is defined) is logical, not contextual, entailment (see fn.
-14).
+15).
 Thus, if our explanation of odd sentences like (55) is on the right track, then it provides an argument for making this assumption.